Update - Public Health Notice: Outbreak of Salmonella infections linked to red onions imported from the United States

 - If it isn't labeled, don't eat it.
 Throw it away and wash your hands.

-- If you don't know whether the onion found in a premade salad, sandwich, wrap, salsa or dip contains onions from Thomson International Inc., don't eat it.
+- If you don't know whether the onion found in a premade salad, sandwich, wrap, salsa, dip or guacamole contains onions from Thomson International Inc., don't eat it.
 Throw it away and wash your hands.

 - Wash and sanitize any surfaces that may have come in contact with onions or their packaging, such as countertops, fridge drawers, pantry shelves, knives, and cutting boards.